whimc/Portals/README.md

 ### How to Create and Set a Destination

 Destinations are independent of portals, so you can have many portals link to a single destination.
-To create a destination, stand where you'd like it to be and do:
+To create a destination, stand where you'd like it to be and run:

 ```
 /destination create <destination_name>